 When children have read a million words this is celebrated with a special certificate and a book prize.

 We use a whole class approach to guided reading in KS2.
 Whole class sets of books sourced from Durham Learning Resources are used.
-Texts are carefully mapped to link to books studied in Literacy lesson by genre, theme or Author.
-Several sessions a week are given over to reading the book and class discussion.
-One session a week is planned to teach a particular reading skill from
+Quality texts are carefully mapped to link to books studied in English to subjects across the curriculum.

 Reading as a fundamental part of literacy lessons and units of Literacy work are planned around and based on a quality text.
 Texts are mapped out across school to link with topics where appropriate and to ensure coverage of a range of genres, themes, fiction, non-fiction, poetry, plays, authors, classical texts, new releases and best -selling authors.